Miyagi: You learn plenty.

 - When Daniel questions her new position as a waitress, his mother clarifies that she is not a waitress.
 She is a hostess.

-- The Alleged Car: Mrs. LaRusso's green station wagon.
+- The Alleged Car: Lucille LaRusso's green station wagon.
 Has a faulty starter, providing a never-ending source of embarrassment to Daniel when she has to drive him on dates.

 - Apologetic Attacker: Bobby begs Daniel's forgiveness after kicking his knee.